audreyso/cordova-cli/doc/readme.md

 ### Examples

+- Add pinned version of the `android` and `ios` platform and auto-save the downloaded version to `config.xml`:

+        cordova platform add android ios

-- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml`:
+- Add pinned version of the `android` and `ios` platform and do NOT auto-save the downloaded version to `config.xml`:

-        cordova platform add android ios --save
+        cordova platform add android ios --nosave

 - Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml`.
 Install to the project using `npm install` and store it in the apps `node_modules` directory:

         cordova platform add android ios --save --fetch

+- Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and auto-save it to `config.xml`:

+        cordova platform add android@^5.0.0

-- Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and save it to `config.xml`:
+- Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and do NOT auto-save it to `config.xml`:

-        cordova platform add android@^5.0.0 --save
+        cordova platform add android@^5.0.0 --nosave

 - Add platform by cloning the specified git repo and checkout to the `4.0.0` tag: